West Texas Counts

 Areas will be assigned.
 Birds of note seen during recent counts include: Golden Eagle, White-throated Swift, Anna's Hummingbird, Red-naped Sapsucker, Plumbeous Vireo, Hutton's Vireo, Mexican Jay, Townsend's Solitaire, Sage Thrasher, Crissal Thrasher & Green-tailed Towhee.
 Participants always appreciated and needed.
 Please contact Bryan Hale at email@example.com (cell phone: 512-426-6033) for further details.

 Located 45 miles west of Del Rio, the count circle includes parts of the Rio Grande and Pecos Rivers.
-Some routes on this count require a lot of walking.
-Please preregister.
-Interested persons can email compiler Mike Gleason at email@example.com.
-Please include your phone number in your email.
-Your participation is appreciated.
+We will meet at the Seminole State Park headquarters between 7:30 AM and 8:00 AM.
+Interested parties can email compiler Mike Gleason at firstname.lastname@example.org, or or call/text to 830-422-6295.

 Davis Mountains (TXDM): 12/16